Cred (company)

-CRED is an Indian fintech company, based in Bangalore.
+Dreamplug Technologies Pvt.
+Ltd., doing business as CRED, is an Indian fintech company, based in Bangalore.
 Founded in 2018 by Kunal Shah, it is a reward-based credit card payments app.
-Cred also lets users make house rent payments and provides short-term credit lines.
-Cred has received criticism for being overvalued and lacking a sound monetization strategy.
+CRED also allows users to make house rent payments and provides short-term credit lines.

+As of 2022, the company was valued at around $6.4 billion.

 History

-Cred was founded in 2018 by Kunal Shah; by 2021, the company had onboarded over 5.9 million users and processed about 20% of all credit card bill payments in India.
-As of April 2021, Cred offered six different products - Cred RentPay, Cred Cash, Cred Pay, Cred Store, and Cred Travel Store, etc. However, on 20 August 2021, Cred also launched a Peer to Peer(P2P) lending feature known as Cred Mint that aims to monetise through its 7.5 million users.

-Kunal Shah describes Cred as being a TrustTech company rather than a FinTech, and that his motivation to start Cred comes from solving trust issues in the Indian society, which he believes is key to economic prosperity.

-Funding and financial results
+Cred was started in 2018 by Kunal Shah.
+Cred posted losses of ₹360.31 crore in fiscal year 2020, caused primarily due to high expenditure on marketing and advertising.
+By 2021, the company reported having 5.9 million users.

+In 2021, Cred acquired expense management startup Happay and a liquor delivery startup HipBar.
+In December 2022, Cred acquired a 100% stake in CreditVidya that offers lending as a service to customers who do not have a credit score.

+In July 2023, Cred acquired savings and investment platform Spenny.
+In February 2024, Cred acquired online wealth management and mutual funds startup Kuvera for an undisclosed amount.

+In June 2024, Cred reported having 13 million monthly active users (MAUs).
+Its market share in UPI transaction volume was 1% in 2024.

+In November 2024, the company sold Happay to MakeMyTrip for an undisclosed amount.

 Funding

 Cred raised funding from DST Global, Sequoia Capital (India), and Tiger Global, among other investors, through the four rounds of private funding so far.
-Cred posted losses of ₹360.31 crore in the 2020 fiscal year (FY20), caused primarily due to high expenditure on marketing and advertising.

 In October 2021, Cred started to seek new investors, reporting a $5.5 billion valuation, up from $2.2 billion recorded in April 2021.

-Kunal Shah is also an investor in an AI led adtech influencer marketing platform Kofluence.
-The company had raised a pre-series funding of $4 Million as of 8th February 2022.

-In June 2022, CRED, raised $80 million in Series F funding round led by Singapore's sovereign wealth fund, GIC.
-The Series F funding round will value the company at around $6.4 billion.
+In June 2022, CRED raised $80 million in a Series F funding round led by Singapore's sovereign wealth fund, GIC, valuing the company at around $6.4 billion.

-Marketing
+Marketing and reception

-Cred became the official sponsor for the Indian Premier League for three years from 2020 to 2022.
+Cred became the official sponsor for the Indian Premier League for four years from 2020 to 2023.
 In 2021, Cred's advertising content and videos, made in-house featuring Indian celebrities, generated significant discourse in news and social media due to its peculiarity, which was both criticized and praised.
+Cred has received criticism for being overvalued and lacking a sound monetization strategy.